 The proper protection of intellectual property (IP) rights promotes technological progress and sound competition, and also contributes to realising affluent lifestyles and the development of society.

 The Mitsubishi Electric Group recognises that intellectual property (IP) rights represent a vital management resource essential to its future and must be protected.
-Through integrating business, R&D and IP activities, the Group is proactively strengthening its global IP assets, which are closely linked to the Group’s business growth strategies and contribute to both business and society.
+Through integrating business, R&D, and IP activities, the Group is proactively strengthening its global IP assets, which are closely linked to the Group’s business growth strategies and contribute to both business and society, and also working on protecting IP rights.

 The IP divisions of the Mitsubishi Electric Group include the Head Office IP Division, which is the direct responsibility of the president, and the IP divisions at the Works, R&D centres and affiliated companies.
 The activities of each IP division are carried out under the executive officer in charge of IP at each location.
 The Head Office IP Division formulates strategies for the entire Group, promotes critical projects, co-ordinates interaction with external agencies including patent offices and is in charge of IP public relations activities.
 At the Works, R&D centre and affiliated company level, IP divisions promote individual strategies in line with the Group’s overall IP strategies.
 Through mutual collaboration, these divisions work to link and fuse their activities in an effort to develop more effective initiatives.